Skip to content

 Method Signature

-// Sets a "less than" condition for the specified field
+// Sets a "less than" condition for the specified column

 lt(R column, Object val)

-// Sets a "less than" condition for the specified field based on a condition
+// Sets a "less than" condition for the specified column based on a condition

 lt(boolean condition, R column, Object val)